Labor

 Nothing rewards an employee more than professional advancement – and you’ll be creating some genuine loyalty in the process.

-Rising minimum wage will continue over the coming years, and the immediate impact on your business payroll is uncontrollable.
+Rising restaurant minimum wage and minimum wage for tipped employees will continue over the coming years, and the immediate impact on your business payroll is uncontrollable.
 However, the long-term impact doesn’t have to lead to shrinking margins and closure, as you’re now equipped with the knowledge of how much do restaurant workers make right now, and how much they will make in the year ahead.
-Therefore, you can plan and take a strategic approach to save cash and remain profitable in 2024 and beyond.
+Therefore, you can plan and take a strategic approach to save cash and remain profitable in 2025 and beyond.

 Cover of the Ultimate Guide to Restaurant Staffing